PhilippPro/PhilippPro.github.io/_posts/2020-2-26-xgboost_defaults.md

 Especially the first one promises to provide much better default performances than **xgboost** and I will compare it with the random forest implementation **ranger** and the support vector machine implementation **liquidSVM** in their default state.

+## PS:

+I thought again about the results.
+Some conclusions regarding the parameters:

+- In the section with low R-squared the default of xgboost performs much worse than my defaults.
+These are datasets that are hard to fit and few things can be learned.
+The higher eta (eta=0.1) leads to too much overfitting compared to my defaults (eta=0.05).
+If you would set nrounds lower than 500 the effect would be smaller.
+You could leave eta=0.1 but set nrounds to a lower default value.
+- I am not sure how big is the effect for max_depth.
+In my [paper](http://www.jmlr.org/papers/volume20/18-444/18-444.pdf) the effect was quite small, so you could leave it on 5 to get better runtimes.
+- The subsample and colsample parameters could be safely set to values between 0.6 and 0.8 to get better results.